-"Ellos me quitaron todo [they took everything from me]".
-From making an honest living selling churros in the streets of Brooklyn- to crying this heartbreaking statement to Pix 11 News, Elsa, a Hispanic woman, was left with nothing after being bullied, humiliated, and threatened by the NYPD.
+"Ellos me quitaron todo".
+In English this translates to, "they took everything from me".
+This heartbreaking statement from Elsa, a Hispanic woman from Brooklyn was heard through Pix 11 News.
+Elsa, an honest street vendor trying to make a living through her churro business, was left with nothing after being bullied, humiliated, and threatened by the NYPD.
 Everyone watched in disbelief as the NYPD confiscated Elsa's churro stand, along with all her earnings.